tobias-kirschstein/visualizations/README.md

 # Installation

 Run in the repository root:
-> pip install visualizations -e .
+> pip install -e .

 Also install the dependencies in blenderproc:
 > python scripts/install_blenderproc.py

 ### Blenderproc Debugging